Watchmen (2009 film): Production

 The fight scenes were extended, and a subplot about energy resources was added to make the film more topical.
 Although he intended to stay faithful to the look of the characters in the comic, Snyder intended Nite Owl to look scarier and made Ozymandias's armor into a parody of the rubber "muscle suits" from 1997's Batman & Robin.
 Production took place in Vancouver, where a New York City back lot was built.
 Sound stages were used for apartments and offices, while sequences on Mars and in Antarctica were shot against green screens.
 Filming started on September 17, 2007, and ended on February 19, 2008, on an estimated $120 million budget.
 To handle the 1,100 shots featuring visual effects, a quarter of them being computer-generated imagery, ten different effects companies were involved with Watchmen.
-While 20th Century Fox filed a lawsuit to block the film's release, the studios eventually settled, and Fox received an upfront payment and a percentage of the worldwide gross from the film and all sequels and spin-offs in return.
+20th Century Fox filed a lawsuit to block the film's release on grounds of copyright infringements, citing agreements it had made with Lawrence Gordon.
+Ten weeks before the film's release date, a Federal judge ruled that Fox controlled its distribution rights.
+The studios settled three weeks later; Fox received an upfront payment and a percentage of the worldwide gross from the film and all sequels and spin-offs in return.

 Dave Gibbons became an adviser on Snyder's film, but Moore has refused to have his name attached to any film adaptations of his work.
 Moore has stated he has no interest in seeing Snyder's adaptation; he told Entertainment Weekly in 2008, "There are things that we did with Watchmen that could only work in a comic, and were indeed designed to show off things that other media can't."
 While Moore believes that David Hayter's screenplay was "as close as I could imagine anyone getting to Watchmen," he asserted he did not intend to see the film if it were made.